jiawei-site/old/index.md

 <p style="text-align:left;">
 Software Engineering Intern
 <span style="float:right;">
-    Beijing, China | Feb - Jul 2020
+    Beijing, China | Feb. - Jul.
+2020
 </span>
 </p>

-# Misc.
+## Misc.

 Digital painting and cooking are my hobbies if coding is not allowed to be taken into account.
-Well, if allowed, I enjoy myself being a language lawyer (though not quite qualified) of modern C++ and reading thick books (sounds quite like a nerd).
-I spent most of my spare time watching (Japanese) anime and all kinds of suspense films, and discussing interesting tech stuff with my friends (who are also some kind of nerds, lol).
+I spent most of my spare time watching (Japanese) anime and all kinds of suspense films, and discussing interesting tech stuff with my friends.

 `ganler` is the most commonly used nickname of mine, which is from my favorite animation *デュラララ!!
 (DURARARA!!)*.